 Facial fat grafting is another procedure that plastic surgeons use for soft tissue augmentation.
 In some ways, it is similar to treatment with an injectable filler.
 Also known as autologous fat transplantation or micro-lipoinjection, the procedure involves the extraction of fat cells from your abdomen, thighs, buttocks or elsewhere, followed by re-injection beneath the facial skin.

 Unlike injectable collagen, allergic reaction is not a factor for fat because the filler is harvested from your own body.
 There is however, a small risk of infection and other infrequent complications.

-There are alternatives to fat grafting that may be more appropriate in specific cases.
+There are alternatives to fat grafting in Boston that may be more appropriate in specific cases.
 With all of the popular wrinkle fillers on the market, your plastic surgeon has many choices to provide the results that meet your cosmetic goals and expectations.
 In Boston, Dr. Howrigan often uses Juvederm or Restylane as viable alternatives to fat grafting.